nodes777/gameengine/notes/chapter3.md

     * Define and draw subregions on canvas
     * Understand View and Projection transforms
     * Drawing in the user defined World Coordinate System

+## Chapter 3.5 The Camera Object
+    * Encapsulates View Projection and viewport setup code
+    * glViewport() specifies a transformation from normalized projection space to screen space.
+Polygons are clipped to the edge of projection space, but other draw operations like glClear() are not.
+So, you use glViewport() to determine the location and size of the screen space viewport region, but the rasterizer can still occasionally render pixels outside that region.